geoserver/geoserver/doc/en/user/source/community/oauth2/oidc.rst

 #.
 Setup your OAuth2 OpenID Connect configuration as normal
 #.
 On the OpenID Connect configuration screen (bottom), makes sure "Allow Attached Bearer Tokens" is checked
 #.
-You can not use ID Tokens as a Role Source for the attached Bearer Tokens (see below)
+You cannot use ID Tokens as a Role Source for the attached Bearer Tokens (see below)

 To Use: